JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 reduce_empty(op, T) = _empty_reduce_error()
 ```

-which indicates that it is the fallback method for reducing over an empty collection, and indeed calling this results in an error:
+which indicates that it is the fallback method for reducing over an empty collection, and as you might expect from the name, calling it results in an error:

 ```julia-repl
 julia> op = Base.BottomRF(Base.max)